enasgamal9/lab2Git/README.md

-- How to remove Branches locally and remotely . .
+-How to remove Branches locally and remotely . .
     *LOCALLY:
         `git checkout main`
         `git branch -d <branch>`